If you purchase an independently reviewed product or service through a link on our website, STYLECASTER may receive an

 Timeless 20% C + E + Ferulic Acid Serum

-Like the SkinCeuticals serum, this $17 dupe is formulated with 20 percent vitamin C in the form of L-ascorbic acid, one percent vitamin E, and 0.5 percent ferulic acid.
+Like the SkinCeuticals serum, this $20 dupe is formulated with 20 percent vitamin C in the form of L-ascorbic acid, one percent vitamin E and 0.5 percent ferulic acid.
 It also contains hydration-boosting hyaluronic acid for added anti-aging power.
-With an Amazon 4-star rating backed by an impressive 1,500+ reviews, this serum’s blend of active ingredients is a near dupe to the original.
+This serum’s blend of active ingredients is a near dupe to the original.